How to build a Hubspot AI chatbot

 Now that you're in the Chatflows area, you'll see a button to create a new chatflow.
 Go ahead and click it.

 HubSpot will ask you what kind of chatflow you want to make.
-For a chatbot on your website, choose “Website.”
-(You can also make bots for Facebook Messenger, but we’re focusing on websites here).
-On the next screen, you’ll pick the type of chat experience.
-Select “Rules-Based Chatbot.”
-Even though it says “Rules-Based,” this is the tool that lets you build a bot and include HubSpot’s AI features like linking to your Knowledge Base.
+For a chatbot on your website, choose "Website."
+(You can also make bots for Facebook Messenger, but we're focusing on websites here).
+On the next screen, you'll pick the type of chat experience.
+Select "Rules-Based Chatbot."
+This reliable tool lets you build a bot and include HubSpot's AI features like linking to your Knowledge Base.

 You'll choose between: